wnstify/backupd/USAGE.md

 ## Notifications

-The tool supports **optional** push notifications via [ntfy.sh](https://ntfy.sh) for backup events.
+The tool supports **optional** dual-channel notifications for backup events:
+- **ntfy.sh** - Push notifications to your phone
+- **Webhooks** - JSON payloads to any endpoint (Slack, Discord, custom APIs)

 **Note:** Notifications are completely optional.
-All backup, restore, and verification operations work normally without ntfy configured - you just won't receive push alerts.
+All backup, restore, and verification operations work normally without notifications configured.

+**Security:** All notification URLs must use HTTPS (enforced since v2.2.0).

 ### Notification Types